mondaycom/monday-code-quickstarts/quickstart-node/SETUP.md

 Here the steps are also similar to this [section](#using-the-recipe), but you need choose input fields.
 Make sure you have at least one column of type status and one column of type date.
 Try to create an item and see if the last item status changes to what you chose.
-If it does, Congratulations! you created an action that uses Monday API successfully.
+If it does, Congratulations! you created an action that uses monday Platform API successfully.

 ### Happy building! 🎉